 - Draw lines (whiskers) from the edges of the box that reach to the minimum and maximum values on each side.

 In a boxplot graph, the box represents the data’s interquartile range (IQR), which is the 50 percent of data points above the first quartile and below the third quartile.
-Each whisker in a box plot represents the top and bottom 25 percent of data points, where longer whiskers can mean larger variability in the data set.
+Each whisker (line) on the side of a boxplot represents the top and bottom 25 percent of data points, where the line at the start of the box goes to the minimum value and the line at the end of the box goes to the maximum value.
+The longer the whiskers, the larger the variability may be in the data set.
 Any circles or points outside of the whiskers represent outliers in the data.

 What is a boxplot best used for?

-Box plots are best used to summarize a data set and show the distribution of data points, especially in comparison to multiple groups or other data sets.
+Boxplots are best used to summarize a data set and show a high-level distribution of data points, especially in comparison to multiple groups or other data sets.